-The importance of law is consistently reinforced throughout the School day, as well as when dealing with behaviour and through School collective worship.
-Pupils are taught the value and reasons behind laws; that they govern and protect us and the responsibilities that this involves and the consequences when laws are broken.
+The importance of law is consistently reinforced throughout the school day, as well as when dealing with behaviour and in our daily collective worship.
+Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
+Our school code of conduct, which is referred to regularly and is consistently upheld, is a practical example of this.